Josephinum Medical History Museum in Vienna

 Why is it worth to visit?

-A visit to the Josefinum in Vienna will provide you with a unique combination of historical, architectural and educational experiences.
+A visit to the Josephinum in Vienna will provide you with a unique combination of historical, architectural and educational experiences.
 It was founded in 1785 by Emperor Joseph II as a medical-surgical academy in Vienna, officially called the "K.k. medizinisch-chirurgische Josephs-Academie" (Imperial and Royal Medical-Surgical Joseph's Academy).
 The building is a prime example of neoclassical architecture in Vienna, also called Josephinian Classicism or Plattenstil, reflecting the Enlightenment ideals of its time.
 It was created by court architect Isidor Ganneval within just two years, from 1783 to 1785.

 Beside of the its historical context, architectural beauty, and unique anatomy model collection, the Josephinum offers visitors a comprehensive view into the evolution of medical science and instruments evolution.
-Giovanni Alessandro Brambilla (1728-1800), emperor's personal surgeon and head of the entire Austrian medical service (Protosurgeon), was a key person in the creation of the Academy and served as its first director until 1795.
+Giovanni Alessandro Brambilla (1728-1800), emperor's personal surgeon and head of the entire Austrian military medical service (Protochirurg), was a key person in the creation of the Academy and served as its first director until 1795.
 In addition to his organisational talents, Brambilla became famous for a number of scientific and practical works.
 He left behind a collection of cased surgical instruments, also presented in the halls of the museum.
 His Instrumentarium chirurgicum militare Austriacum published in 1782 in folio contents 67 plates of engravings.
 It is the most complete survey of surgical and medical instruments of its time, illustrating over 600 instruments in actual size(!).

 The 'Instrumentarium chirurgicum militare Austriacum', by Giovanni Brambilla, Vienna, 1782